github/docs/content/copilot/github-copilot-enterprise/copilot-chat-in-github/using-github-copilot-chat-in-githubcom.md

 To give feedback about a particular {% data variables.product.prodname_copilot_chat_short %} response:

 1. Click either the thumbs up or thumbs down icon at the bottom of each chat response.
+TODOCS: THERE IS STILL DEV WORK GOING ON HERE.
+IF THE USER CLICKS A THUMBS UP THERE'S LIKELY TO BE A SET OF CHECKBOXES SHOWN - SEE https://github.com/github/arguably-incorrectors/issues/133#issuecomment-1952207601
+1. TODOCS: THIS HAS CURRENTLY BEEN REMOVED BUT MAY BE REINSTATED, WITH CHECKBOXES.
+THE DISPLAY OF THIS WILL DEPEND ON THE ENTERPRISE SETTINGS FOR FEEDBACK COLLECTION OPT-IN.

-1. Optionally, provide information about why you liked or disliked the response.
+   Optionally, provide information about why you liked or disliked the response.

    ![Screenshot of the feedback form for {% data variables.product.prodname_copilot_chat_short %}.](/assets/images/help/copilot/feedback-form.png)

+   TODOCS: IF THIS IS HAPPENING FOR GA THE SCREENSHOT WILL NEED UPDATED.

 1. Click **Submit feedback**.

-To give feedback about {% data variables.product.prodname_copilot_chat_short %} in general, click the "Give feedback" link at the top right of any {% data variables.product.prodname_copilot_short %} page on {% data variables.product.prodname_dotcom_the_website %}.
+To give feedback about {% data variables.product.prodname_copilot_chat_short %} in general, click the ellipsis (**...**) at the top right of the chat panel, then click **Give feedback**.
+TODOCS: I'VE QUERIED WHETHER THIS OPTION WILL STILL BE THERE FOR GA, AND WHETHER ITS DISPLAY DEPENDS ON THE ENTERPRISE-LEVEL OPT-IN SETTING.
+IF IT'S STAYING, SHOW A SCREENSHOT?